Stargazer (Siouxsie and the Banshees song)

-"Stargazer" is a song written, produced and recorded by English rock band Siouxsie and the Banshees.
-It was released as the second single from the band's 11th studio album The Rapture.
+"Stargazer" is a song written, produced, and performed by English rock band Siouxsie and the Banshees.
+It was released as the second single from the band's 11th studio album, The Rapture.
+It was the band's last single released, due to their disbandment the following year.

 Background and music

 The track is an up-tempo, guitar-driven pop tune.
 It was slightly remixed by Mark Saunders for its single release, bringing the bass further forward in the mix.
 Club remixes were produced by Juno Reactor.
 Lyrically the song casts Siouxsie Sioux as a dreamer who looks up at the stars and wishes for a better life and to "escape this straitjacket of constraint".